joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-07-17-fiddler-tennis.md

 ---
 layout: post
-published: false
+published: true
-title:
+title: Lose to win
 date: 2024/07/17
-subtitle:
+subtitle: Can you lose the points while winning the match?
-tags:
+tags: partition-functions counting
 ---

 >**Question**:Consider a three-set tennis match.
 To win the match, you must win at least two of the three sets.
 To win a set, you must win a certain number of games.
 To win a game, you must win a certain number of points.
 For those who are unfamiliar with tennis, I’ll go into a little more detail.